Mrrvlad5/DSP_Mods/EpicResearch/README.md

 - Try on a Minimal resources 64 star seed, with 100 multiple and adjustments turned on for a hard challenge.
     - it is expected to run out or resources and having to move systems several times before unlocking warp and logistic warp.
     - it is expected to have a pre-warp logistics between systems at yellow and purple tech.
+- Allows to specify additional resource multipler.

 ## Configuration
 bool AdjustTechUnlocks = true

 - Change Logistic Warp to be availble at level 6 (instead of 4).
 - Move rare receips to be available further in the tech tree:
     - Adv warper, Adv particle container are moved to mission complete tech.
     - Adv casmir crystal are moved to plane smelter tech that requires green.
     - Adv photon combiner are moved to quantumn printing tech that requires purple.
     - Adv nanotubes, Adv crystal silicon are moved to quantumn chem plant tech that requires green.